Optimizing Opinions with Stubborn Agents: Optimization of Stubborn Agent Placement

+We can gain insights if we assume that $t,k << n$, which will be true for very large networks.
+In this case, the greedy heuristic requires approximately $2n+kt$ equilibrium calculations, while the pure greedy algorithm requires $2n+kn$ equilibrium calculations.
+The greedy heuristic reduces the number of equilibrium calculations by a factor of $(2n+kn)/(2n+kt)$.
+This can be a significant savings for large networks.
+For instance, if $n=100,000$, $t = 1,000$, and $k = 1000$, this reduces the equilibrium computations by a factor of 334.

-Second, we parallelize the calculation of the equilibrium.
-In each iteration, we simultaneously calculate the equilibrium of all potential targets in the subset.
-If enough processors are available the runtime of this step can be reduced to the time for a single equilibrium calculation.
-With the resources we had available we could calculate several hundred equilibria in parallel, increasing our speed by nearly two orders of magnitude.
+Finally, we note that we can parallelize the calculation of the equilibrium.
+In each iteration, we can simultaneously calculate the equilibrium of all potential targets.
+If enough processors are available the run-time of this step can be reduced to the time for a single equilibrium calculation.
+With the resources we had available we were able calculate several hundred equilibria in parallel, increasing our speed by nearly two orders of magnitude.